top of page

 5.Tourists Information Office

-A small office in the town centre, connected with the Greek National Tourism Organization, with as a mission to provide information of all kind, to the visitors of Chania.
+A small office of the Greek National Tourism Organization in the town centre, with mission to provide all kinds of information to Chania visitors.
 The level of services & information is very acceptable.
 They also offer free city maps.

 Address: Kriari str.
 40